Accretion disc winds in X-ray binaries: Observational signatures

 \subsection{P-Cygni line profiles}

 \FigPCyg P-Cygni (P-Cyg) line profiles are arguably the most reliable indicators of wind-type outflows.
 These features, named after the supergiant star where they were first observed \citep{Maury1897,Menzel1929,Beals1929}, are common in massive stars and have been extensively studied in various astrophysical contexts.
 A P-Cyg profile consists of a blueshifted absorption feature overlapping with a broad emission component (see Fig.~\ref{fig:P-Cyg_scheme}).
-Their detection is often considered a definitive signature of an outflowing wind.
+When correctly identified, such profiles are often considered a definitive signature of an outflowing wind.

 Taking the simplest case -- photon scattering in a spherically symmetric outflow composed of two-level atoms -- regions outside our line of sight absorb photons from the central source and re-emit them in different directions.
 Some of these photons reach the observer, producing broad emission lines centred around zero velocity.
 The blueshifted absorption occurs when approaching gas scatters photons out of the observer’s line of sight.
 The blue-edge of this absorption is usually taken as the characteristic outflow velocity, sometimes referred to as the wind terminal velocity.